-Development proposals which adversly affect the tranquillity, rural nature and layout of the existing roads, lanes, byways and footpaths will not be permitted.
-Existing trees and hedgerows should be retained to maintain the current road widths to minimise the adverse impact of vehicular traffic.
-Proposals which seek to introduce urban footpaths beside existing lanes will not be supported.
-Development proposals will be expected to recognise and respect the intrinsic character and beauty of the countryside.
+Development proposals which adversely affect the tranquillity, rural nature and layout of the existing roads, lanes, byways and footpaths will not be supported.
+Development proposals should recognise and respect the intrinsic character and beauty of the countryside.

-The improvement of existing public rights of way will be supported.
-The provision of new public rights of way which respect local character will be encouraged.
+The improvement of existing public rights of way and the provision of new public rights of way which respect local character will be supported.